 Meaning.
-The application route is shown on the first three extracts below from A to B as a road in a similar style to existing public bridleways such as route no 5 described in Inclosure in the same manner.
-The third extract shows the application route is labelled and this is shown in close up on the fourth image.
-The application route is described as No 7 20 feet which would support the Inclosure Award information in this application.
-It should be noted that foot roads are shown in a completely different manner as dotted lines and described as "foot roads" therefore this supports the applicants' assertion that the route is of higher status than its existing public footpath status.
-The final image shows route no 5 in the same style as the application route.
+The application route is shown on the first extract below from A to B as a road in a similar style to the existing road it leaves at A and Freers Wood Lane it joins at B that is subject to another DMMO.
+In addition the route is labelled No 2 20 feet and this is shown in close up on the second extract and refers to the Chellington Inclosure Award description noted above.
+It should also be noted that foot roads are shown in a completely different manner as dotted lines and described as "foot roads" therefore this supports the applicants' assertion that the route is of higher status than public footpath status which is the current status of Freers Wood Lane.
+The final image shows route no 5 in the same style as the application route, that is also now an existing bridleway A5 and BW 11.